jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 This binding serves well as a simple pole hitch.

 - **[Schwabisch hitch.][schwabisch-hitch]**
-A magnus hitch with two extra turns.
-Grips better than a magnus or rolling hitch when loaded but otherwise slides easily for adjustment of position.
+A modern friction hitch that grips well when loaded.
 Use in place of safety-belt hitch for attachment to a life-support line.

 - **Schwabisch loop.**